VincentKueszter/marmosetIdBakingShader/README.md

 The algorithm now consists of two main steps.
 First, we generate a pattern that determines which intensities we have to use and returns indices on the sequence of intensities.
-Second, we determine the actual value for this index for each channel and normalize it to [0.0,1.0].
+Second, we determine the actual value for each of the three indices in the pattern and normalize it to [0.0,1.0].